 Regulation and standards to enable responsible growth of a new category

-The establishment of sensible regulation and clear product standards can help promote the growth of potentially reduced-risk products.
+The establishment of sensible regulation and clear product standards can help promote the growth of reduced-risk products.

-The potentially reduced-risk products (PRRPs) market, which includes Vapour and Tobacco Heating Products, is relatively new and regulation is still in its early stages.
+The reduced-risk products *† (RRPs) market, which includes vapour, tobacco heating products and modern oral products, is relatively new and regulation is still in its early stages.

 Globally, there is a mix of attitudes between those regulators who aim to encourage the take up of products that are potentially reduced risk, and some regulators who view them more cautiously.

 The UK is an example of what can happen with the support of regulators and public health bodies.
 Major reports on the reduced-risk potential of Vapour Products by the likes of Public Health England and the Royal College of Physicians, combined with what we view as a progressive approach to regulation.

 There are many stakeholders involved in this area, and only by working together can regulations be developed that have clear aims and don’t inadvertently create new problems once they’re introduced.